-Top 25 Foods from Guyana (With Pictures!)
+Top 30 Guyanese Foods To Try Out (With Pictures!)

 Guyana, also known as the “land of many waters”, is the only English-speaking country in South America.
 This little country on the Amazon basin is a melting pot of cultures and traditions.

 Guyana has a very vibrant history and was fought after by the Dutch and British.
 During this period, African slaves were brought here to work on the sugar plantations.

 After the abolishment of slavery, indentured immigrants from India, China, and Portugal were shipped in, bringing with them their native dishes.
 The country’s first people, the Amerindians, also played a part in developing this unique cuisine.
 Together, this land of six races brings to the world food like no other nation on earth.

 Let us jump right into the most delicious Guyanese dishes you must try on your next visit to Guyana.

 Pepperpot is the national dish of Guyana and celebrates the contribution of the nation’s first people.